Why Real Estate is the answer to your investment needs

 While every significant investment decision one takes should involve a licensed financial advisor, as someone who has closely followed a wide range of investments in Ghana, I believe I can share some insights that would prove useful to people who are wondering what options are available to them on the Ghanaian market and beyond.

 Another popular investment in Ghana is the shares of companies listed on the Ghana Stock Exchange (GSE).
 However, stocks as measured by the GSE Composite Index have yielded negative returns in 4 of the 5 years from 2018 to 2022.
 This is not even accounting for inflation or currency depreciation.
-The current difficult economic conditions, unfortunately, do not augur well for the future of the bourse.
+The current difficult economic conditions unfortunately does not augur well for the future of the bourse.

 Collective Investment Schemes (CIS) such as mutual funds and unit trusts pool funds from several investors to purchase a wide range of assets.
 However, regulations have ensured that Ghanaian collective investment schemes are invested in the same government securities and shares available to individual investors and they have therefore suffered a similar fate to the investments already discussed.

-Cryptocurrencies such as Bitcoin and Ethereum have also been considered by younger investors as exciting new investment opportunities.
+Cryptocurrencies such as Bitcoin and Ethereum have also been considered by younger investors as an exciting new investment opportunity.
 However, these are even more volatile than stocks.
-For example, the price of Bitcoin reached an all-time high of US$65,000 in November 2021 and has since declined by 66% to be trading at around US$22,000 as of the time of writing.
+For example, the price of Bitcoin reached an all-time high of US$65,000 in November 2021 and has since declined by 66% to be trading at around US$22,000 as at the time of writing.

 Investing in real estate serves several purposes beyond just the lure of immediate financial returns.
 The ownership of property, whether as an individual or a business, is one of the cornerstones of wealth building and capital preservation.
 It is also one of the biggest financial commitments anyone can make.
 It is therefore essential that in securing property, you do not compromise in the selection of a credible, experienced, and trusted partner.
 And Devtraco Plus Properties is such a partner.